0xmalaquias/Archnon/README.md

 - restart --> Restart ArchNoN.

-- boot-enable --> Enable ArchNoN on boot.
+- enable --> Enable ArchNoN on boot.

-- boot-disable --> Disable ArchNoN on boot.
+- disable --> Disable ArchNoN on boot.

 - myip --> Show Public IP Address.

 - changeid --> Change Tor Public IP Address.

-- bridges --> Load a custom Tor bridges configuration file, usage: archnon bridges <file> <kind> <binary>.

-- config-reset --> Reset Tor's configuration file (/etc/tor/torrc) to ArchNoN's default.

-- config-show --> Show configuration files that were touched by ArchNoN (/etc/tor/torrc, /etc/resolv.conf).

-- config-load --> Load a custom Torrc(that is the file tor reads before start), usage: sudo archnon config-load <file>.

-- config-firewall --> Show used Firewall rules(/etc/archnon_rules.nft)

-- resolv --> Resolves .onion addresses.

-- help --> Print this usage page.
+- daemon --> Lauch a Daemon PID that ensures ArchNoN cant die in your system, at least you want it to(useful for automated no leaks prevention at sys level).

 # [ Clone ] #